 Scouting and Treatment Recommendations for Western Bean Cutworm

-The first western bean cutworm moths (Figure 1) were captured in University of Nebraska-Lincoln black light traps June 23 at North Platte, June 26 at Clay Center, and July 7 at Scottsbluff.
-No western bean cutworm moths had been caught yet at Concord as of July 8.
-Flights have recently increased in number, particularly in south central Nebraska, with an increase in moth numbers in the Clay Center light trap since July 3 and reports of egg laying and hatching (Figures 2 & 3) in the southeast to south central parts of the state, such as Thayer County.
-The moth flight has also been increasing steadily at North Platte since July 8.
-Egg masses have also been reported on field corn in a variety of locations across the state, including Keith and Dawson counties.
+The first western bean cutworm moths (Figure 1) were captured in University of Nebraska-Lincoln black light traps at Clay Center on June 25-27, North Platte on June 26-27, Scottsbluff on July 1, and Concord on July 2.
+No western bean cutworm moths had been caught yet at Mead as of July 13.
+Flights have increased over the past two weeks and reports of egg laying (Figure 2) have come from south central, central, west central, and southwestern parts of the state.
 As the moth flight continues and egg masses are laid in crops, it is essential to scout fields for the white to purple, dome-shaped eggs (Figure 2) and young larvae (Figure 3).

-Based on light trap data, observations of egg masses in the field, and degree-day predictions, we are recommending that scouting begin immediately for western bean cutworm in most of the state of Nebraska.
+Based on light trap data, observations of egg masses in the field, and degree-day predictions, we are recommending that scouting begin immediately for western bean cutworm across the state of Nebraska.
 Scouting should be prioritized in fields that are at the preferred growth stage for egg-laying (late whorl to early tassel) and/or do not have the VIP3A Bt trait to protect them from western bean cutworm injury.
-The Panhandle region of western Nebraska, eastern Wyoming, and northeastern Colorado have not accumulated as many degree-days as the rest of Nebraska, so moth flights will be slightly later there, but scouting should still begin by next week (July 13-17, 2020).

 When scouting for western bean cutworm in corn, you can save time by using UNL’s speed-scouting mobile app or spreadsheet.
 Benefits include: